SamuelSchepp/unitybuildtool/README.md

 [![Build Status](https://travis-ci.com/SamuelSchepp/unitybuildtool.svg?token=mPf4pp97WLfBs1nzWpsV&branch=master)](https://travis-ci.com/SamuelSchepp/unitybuildtool)

-A build tool for unity.
+A build tool for Unity3D.
 Define targets with specific Unity3D versions.

 Use this tool on a pre-configured Unity3D CI environment to manage build targets and unit testing.
 The tool will send all unity output to stdout by tailing the unity log file.

+:warning: Only use this tool in a project with source control since some build settings will be overwritten. :warning:

+Only Unity Hub (https://blogs.unity3d.com/2018/01/24/streamline-your-workflow-introducing-unity-hub-beta/) Unity3D versions can be defined with `unityVersion`.

 ## Install